shinydolphin/sailingwiththegods/README.md

 * Check if you have / need access to the proprietary repo
 * Download SourceTree
 * If asked, say you want embedded git, and you don't want mercurial
+* When asked if you want Bitbucket Server or Bitbucket, click "Skip"
 * So no when asked about loading an SSH key
 * Tools -> Options -> Authentication -> Add
 * Select Github for Hosting Service, leave everything else as it is (HTTPS, OAuth)